The real reason babies and toddlers need ID for domestic flights

 In all fairness, many parents do try to squeeze in one last free flight just before a child’s second birthday—and even just after thinking they’ll still get away with it.
 A few bold parents have tried to push it even farther, and I’ve heard some hilarious stories about attempts to check in petite passengers who, when asked at the counter, were able to quite articulately explain to the ticket agent how old they are and also how old their mommies told them to say they were.

-- JetBlue : “Customers traveling with an infant as a lap child may be asked for proof of age, such as a passport, birth certificate (copies are acceptable for domestic travel) or an immunization record when the infant’s age is questionable.”
+• JetBlue : “Customers traveling with a lap child will be asked for proof of age, such as a passport, birth certificate (copies are acceptable for domestic travel) or an immunization record.
+Infants between three and 14 days old must also have, in the form of a letter, their doctor’s approval to travel.”

 The bottom line is this: Airline personnel are entitled to ask for proof of your child’s age any time your child is flying for free or for a reduced fare based on age.
 And sometimes they do – sometimes when the parent may least expect it.